 Women receive training on financial literacy, health and wellness and rights awareness.
-Each receives an individualized program plan that leads to vocational tracks, which range from construction to agriculture.
+Each participant receives an individualized program plan that leads to vocational tracks, which range from construction to agriculture.

 WOMEN REBUILDING THEIR LIVES – BRICK BY BRICK